 - Reviewing supplier and procurement arrangements to ensure that they comply with the processor requirements of the GDPR.

 - Having technological and operational measures that ensure that personal breaches data are expeditiously detected, reported and investigated.
 As shown by the British Airways and Marriot International experiences; transparency and full co-operation with the regulator during investigations in case of a personal data breach, is a mitigating factor.

-The key to achieving all of this is to have in place a DPO function that is experienced, highly skilled, independent and fully dedicated to the protection of personal data.
+Avoid the risk of crippling GDPR breach fines -have in place a DPO function that is experienced, highly skilled, independent and fully dedicated to the protection of personal data.
 This is critical to protecting reputation and building trust for any organisation.